zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 This is English as a Second Language Podcast episod e 1,265.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development right here in beautiful Los Angeles, California.
 That’s h ow they say it in Great Britain – “Los Angeles,” with the last syllable being like the word “please” – but here in L.A. we say “Los Angeles.”
 So, get it right, Brits.

 Anyway, where was I?
 Oh, yeah.
 Go to our website at  ESLPod.com and become a member of this podcast.
 You can download our Learning Guides.
 If you do, take a look at our ESL Podcast Store for additional  courses in business, daily, and cultural English.
 And like us on Facebook.
-Go t o facebook.com/eslpod.
+Go to facebook.com/eslpod.

 This dialogue is between Adrian and Paul about watc hing two men fight.
 Sounds fun.
 Let’s get started.